Israel/Palestine thread

 Go read Dan Bilzarian's twitter.
 It's Goebbels mode, but literally.
 This is the only possible outcome once this wave starts to curl.

+Your times of Israel article does not represent what we've been talking about in here.
+All I can talk about in here, is what we've been talking about in here.
 Your understanding of the Trolly comment is one thing.
 But if I put a little smiley face beside it, and if you were Jewish, most often, you'd get it.
 Micro defended me relative to someone else's comments later.
-I would love to spell it out for you, but I would be quickly moderated (and Trolly would get mad).
-Try to think what else I might
+I would lo

 That article represents the effort of Israel and its supporters to attempt to make Israel central to the existence of all Jews.
 Which is exactly the point I was making.
 I know some people in this thread like to believe that cause and effect only works in a way that favors them but in reality actions have consequences, even if they’re not deserved.
 Dun is a known bigot and the absolute most dishonest poster on this forum so I really don’t care how eloquently he can spin his bs.